MLB Rumors: New York Yankees Could Acquire Matt Harvey?

 “There’s nothing the New York media would love more than the ex-Met and tabloid staple remaining in the Big Apple.
 Doc and Darryl did it; why not the Dark Knight?”

-At 29 years of age, Harvey needs to go somewhere he can get his career back on track.
-He doesn’t have a lot of time before teams are too scared to give him a chance.
+At 29-years-old, Harvey needs to go somewhere he can get his career back on track.
+He doesn’t have a lot of time before teams will be too scared to give him a chance.
 Perhaps the Yankees will be the team that can get him back on track.

 All of that being said, expect to hear more news about the next chapter of Harvey’s career in the near future.
 He may not end up landing with the Yankees, but they certainly seem like a nice fit for him if there is mutual interest.